 Baltra - Santa Cruz IslandArrive at the airport in Baltra where a guide will meet you and accompany you to the Itabaca Channel that will be reached by bus.
 Cross the channel by barge and then continue to Puerto Ayora by bus.
-Once aboard the Yacht, receive a small orientation while enjoying a nice light snack.
+Once aboard the yacht, receive a small orientation while enjoying a nice light snack.
 Later in the afternoon, head to the Charles Darwin Research Station and its Interpretive Center.
-Hear you can enjoy the unique splendor of the giant tortoise.
+Here you can enjoy the unique splendor of the giant tortoise.
 Enjoy a walk through the port town and admire the various handicrafts.
-Return to the Yacht and enjoy a nice welcome cocktail followed by dinner.
+Return to the yacht and enjoy a nice welcome cocktail followed by dinner.

 Santa Fe - South Plaza IslandHead out in the morning to Santa Fe Island to visit the cactus forest and a colony of land iguanas.
-Take some time to go swimming, snorkeling, and kayaking if you are in the mood before enjoy some lunch aboard the ship.
+Take some time to go swimming, snorkeling, and kayaking if you are in the mood before enjoying some lunch aboard the ship.
 Then set sail out to South Plaza.
-Here have a chance to be entertained by the antics of the sea lions hanging out here.
+Have a chance to be entertained by the antics of the sea lions hanging out here.
 There is a cactus forest here that is great for observing land iguanas and many species of tropical birds.
 After this amazing day of sightseeing, return to the boat for a relaxing dinner.

 Chinese Hat - Rabida

 Chinese Hat is a small island off the Coast of Santiago Island.
 There is an abundance of wildlife that can be seen here.
 Included amongst the many species here are the Galapagos penguins, eagle rays, sea lions, and marine iguanas.
 This is an excellent snorkeling site and should definitely be taken advantage of if wanted.
 There is an optional opportunity for some swimming, snorkeling, and kayaking for those who would like to.